alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ---

 The device context class’  `.use` member function takes an arbitrary number of arguments that represent colors to set in the device context.
 What kind of colorization a given argument is used for — e.g. pen or brush — is determined by the argument type’s `.set_in` member function (examples below).
-Relevant `.use` argument types:
+All but the `Color` base class are such argument types:

 *[part-05/code/.include/winapi/gdi/color-usage-classes.hpp](part-05/code/.include/winapi/gdi/color-usage-classes.hpp)*: